1. Schedule your meetings

 2. Create a meeting agenda

 Before you arrive at the meeting, create an organized agenda to help you plan your time.
-The agenda is an essential tool to make sure the meeting stays on-topic and all relevant points are addressed.
+The agenda is essential to ensure the meeting stays on-topic and you address all relevant points.

 Both manager and employee should be involved in creating the agenda.
-With Leapsome, you can have your employee add their own items directly to the meeting agenda, or note them down privately.
+With Leapsome, you can have your employee add their own items directly to the meeting agenda.

 If you need help creating your agenda, check out our free 1:1 meeting template.
 It’s filled with best-practice questions and thought-provoking prompts to help you and your employee have a productive meeting.